 Image: AI-generated illustration by The Resistance Hub.

-One of the most iconic moments in CCP history was the Long March (1934–1935), a strategic withdrawal spanning over 9,000 kilometers across treacherous terrain.
-Despite relentless pursuit by Chiang Kai-shek’s KMT forces and heavy losses, the CCP not only survived but emerged stronger.
-Those who endured became hardened practitioners of irregular warfare.
+The Long March (1934 to 1935) was a strategic withdrawal covering over 9,000 kilometers across some of the most difficult terrain in China.
+Pursued throughout by Chiang Kai-shek’s KMT forces and suffering heavy losses, the CCP survived and emerged stronger.
+The fighters who completed the march became the hardened core of the movement’s irregular warfare capability.

-More than a retreat, the Long March served as a proving ground for Mao Zedong’s leadership and his guerrilla doctrine.
-It reinforced principles such as mobility, decentralized command, and strategic patience—all cornerstones of Maoist guerrilla warfare.
+The Long March also served as the proving ground for Mao’s leadership and doctrine.
+It reinforced the principles of mobility, decentralized command, and strategic patience that would define the rest of the war.

 Guerrilla Resistance During the Second Sino-Japanese War

-Japan’s 1937 invasion of China created a new front where the CCP could expand its influence.
-While the KMT committed to conventional warfare, the CCP launched a sustained guerrilla campaign across northern China.
-Units like the Eighth Route Army and the New Fourth Army executed ambushes, sabotage missions, and infiltration operations to undermine Japanese control.
+Japan’s 1937 invasion of China opened a new front where the CCP expanded its influence.
+While the KMT committed to conventional warfare, the CCP ran a sustained guerrilla campaign across northern China during the Second Sino-Japanese War.
+The Eighth Route Army and the New Fourth Army conducted ambushes, sabotage, and infiltration operations to undermine Japanese control.

-Mao Zedong’s approach emphasized the creation of base areas—liberated zones in remote regions like Yan’an.
-These safe havens allowed communist fighters to embed with local communities, recruit new members, and secure supplies.
-Through land redistribution and social programs, the CCP earned the trust of rural populations, in contrast to the KMT’s corruption and logistical mismanagement.
+Mao Zedong’s approach relied on base areas, liberated zones in remote regions such as Yan’an.
+These sanctuaries allowed communist fighters to embed with local communities, recruit new members, and secure supply.
+Land redistribution and social programs built trust with rural populations who viewed the KMT as corrupt and logistically incompetent.

 The Fall of the KMT: From Guerrilla to Conventional Warfare

 After Japan’s surrender in 1945, the CCP emerged as a dominant force.
-Its military, now numbering over a million troops with widespread militia support, began shifting from guerrilla actions to full-scale warfare.
-Mao Zedong’s doctrine allowed for this transition, emphasizing flexibility and timing.
+Its military, now numbering over a million troops with widespread militia support, began shifting from guerrilla operations to full-scale warfare.
+Mao’s doctrine anticipated this transition, with flexibility and timing as its guiding principles.

-The Huaihai Campaign (1948–1949) exemplified this shift.
-The People’s Liberation Army (PLA) encircled and destroyed over 500,000 KMT troops, effectively securing northern and central China.
-On October 1, 1949, Mao Zedong declared the founding of the PRC—a decisive victory grounded in the very strategies first tested in rural China.
+The Huaihai Campaign (1948 to 1949) was the clearest example of this shift.
+The People’s Liberation Army (PLA) encircled and destroyed over 500,000 KMT troops, securing northern and central China.
+On October 1, 1949, Mao declared the founding of the PRC.
+The strategies first tested in rural base areas had carried the movement to national victory.

-The Vietnam War (1945–1975) showcased the versatility of Mao Zedong’s guerrilla warfare doctrine when tailored to a new environment.
-Ho Chi Minh and General Vo Nguyen Giap successfully adapted Maoist principles to fit Vietnam’s dense jungles, complex terrain, and sociopolitical conditions.
-From resisting French colonialism to defeating the U.S.-backed South Vietnamese government, Vietnamese communists demonstrated the enduring power of protracted insurgency.
+The Vietnam War (1945 to 1975) showed how Mao’s doctrine could be localized to a very different environment.
+Ho Chi Minh and General Vo Nguyen Giap adapted Maoist principles to Vietnam’s dense jungles, complex terrain, and sociopolitical conditions.
+Their campaigns, first against French colonial forces and later against the U.S.-backed South Vietnamese government, demonstrated the durability of protracted insurgency.

 Guerrilla Warfare in the Struggle for Independence

 Following World War II, Ho Chi Minh’s Viet Minh fought French colonial forces using guerrilla tactics modeled on Maoist theory.
-Their efforts culminated in the Battle of Dien Bien Phu (1954), where Vietnamese forces encircled and defeated a fortified French position.
-The victory forced France to withdraw, setting the stage for a divided Vietnam and future conflict with U.S. allies in the South.
+Their campaign culminated in the Battle of Dien Bien Phu (1954), where Vietnamese forces encircled and defeated a fortified French position.
+The victory forced French withdrawal and set the stage for a divided Vietnam and a new conflict with U.S. allies in the South.

-During the Vietnam War (1955–1975), the Viet Cong—supported by North Vietnam—applied a modified version of Mao’s three-phase strategy:
+During the Vietnam War (1955 to 1975), the Viet Cong, supported by North Vietnam, applied a modified version of Mao’s three-phase strategy:

 • Political Mobilization and Guerrilla Warfare: Built local support in rural villages through land reform, propaganda, and anti-government sentiment.

-• Expanding Insurgency: Launched ambushes, sabotage missions, and hit-and-run attacks to sap enemy strength.
+• Expanding Insurgency: Ran ambushes, sabotage operations, and hit-and-run attacks to erode enemy strength.

 • Conventional Warfare and Final Offensive: Shifted to large-scale military operations once U.S. and South Vietnamese forces were overstretched.

-This approach helped neutralize the technological advantages of the United States military and prolonged the war into a costly, multi-front conflict.
+This approach neutralized the technological edge of the U.S. military and drew the war into a costly, multi-front conflict that Washington could not sustain politically.

 The Ho Chi Minh Trail: Artery of Resistance

-One of the most significant innovations of the war was the Ho Chi Minh Trail—an extensive underground and jungle-based supply network.
-Stretching through Laos and Cambodia, the trail allowed North Vietnam to transport troops, weapons, and equipment into the South despite heavy U.S. bombing.
+One of the war’s most consequential innovations was the Ho Chi Minh Trail, an extensive network of jungle and underground routes running through Laos and Cambodia.
+The trail allowed North Vietnam to move troops, weapons, and equipment into the South throughout the war, absorbing punishing U.S. bombing campaigns without failing.

 The Tet Offensive: Strategic Shock and Psychological Victory